nandorossetto/bootstrap-template/README.md

 Available tasks
 --------------

-grunt watch: it'll watch your scss and js files to gives you a feedback about if have any error os if all fine
+grunt dev: it'll watch your scss and js files to gives you a feedback about if have any error os if all fine

 grunt deploy: will merge the static files to be ready to deploy